ComponentKitchen/core-component-mixins/extensible/ReadMe.md

     obj1 --> ExtendedBase1 (copy of Mixin) --> Base1 --> Object
     obj2 --> ExtendedBase2 (copy of Mixin) --> Base2 --> Object

-So even thought obj1 and obj2 share no ancestor but Object, we can apply the same method to both:
+Such a structure is not possible in classical single inheritance.
+Even thought obj1 and obj2 share no ancestor but Object, we can apply the same method to
+both:

     obj1.foo(); // "foo"
     obj2.foo(); // "foo" also